WICG/client-hints-infrastructure/README.md

 cache key.

-This is also the reason that each Client Hint is represented using a separate header, in order to reduce variance in caches in responses that may rely on some hints, but not others.
+This is also the reason that each Client Hint is represented using a separate header, in order to reduce cache variance in responses that may rely on some hints, but not others.

 # Privacy considerations